bbmoz/pretty-web-console/README.md

   decorate: 'linethrough'
 })

-// now you can re-use your sylized logger myLogger.log('hello')
+// now you can re-use your stylized logger myLogger.log('hello')
 ```